-(0) Crash course: OLS, GLS, IV, heteroscedasticity, the introduction of dynamics and the role of unit roots.
-(1) Static panels.
+- (0) Crash course: OLS, GLS, IV, heteroscedasticity, the introduction of dynamics and the role of unit roots. - (1) Static panels.
 Understanding the clustered data structure.
 Dealing with endogeneity (simultaneity, measurement errors).
 Methods: handling unobserved heterogeneity; variance decomposition at two or more levels; correlated random effects and correlated random slopes; instrumental variables (IV) in panel data models; unbalanced panels and selection bias.
-Application: intangible capital and productivity of firms.
-(2) Dynamic panels.
+Guided hands-on session on the topics. - (2) Dynamic panels.
 Nickell's bias, and the problem of overfitting and weak instruments.
 Methods: alternative data transformations; first-differences and IV, GMM-DIF, -LEV, -SYS estimators, the principal components analysis applied to the set of instruments.
-Applications: corporate capital structure models; investment and uncertainty relationship (the Euler and the reduced-form approach); FDI, democracy and natural resources.
-(3) Heterogeneous panels.
+Guided hands-on session on the topics. - (3) Heterogeneous panels.
 ARDL specification and Pesaran's poolability.
 Methods: Mean-Group (MG) and Pooled-MG estimators; demeaning and cross-correlated effects.
-Applications: modeling expectations and inattentiveness; R&D and productivity growth.
-(4) Non-stationary panels.
+Guided hands-on session on the topics. - (4) Non-stationary panels.
 Integration and cointegration.
 Methods: first- and second-generation unit roots tests; Pedroni and Westerlund cointegration tests; PANIC and PANICCA.
-Applications: companies' leverage and mean reversion; fiscal policy reaction functions.
+Guided hands-on session on the topics.
 Hands-on Sessions Theoretical lectures are associated with working sessions; during them you will receive the suggestions needed to use an econometric software and to run your own empirical analysis.
 The statistical analysis will be done using Stata, and help for new Stata users will be given during the lectures (it is worth to be stressed that the course is not about Stata, but it is on Panel Data Econometrics, and Stata is just a tool, like any other econometric package able to manage panel data).
 The data-sets and the programming files to make applied econometrics will be provided during the lectures in Bertinoro.
 But in Bertinoro we do not have and we cannot provide Stata software installation files or the Stata licence.
 So, if you would interactively use Stata during the lectures, you must have Stata pre-installed on your laptop before coming to Bertinoro.
-Any Stata version from 12 to 14 is ok!
+Any Stata version from 12 to 15 is ok!
 Software Participants will use their laptops with Stata already installed on them.
-Any Stata version from 12 to 14 is ok!
+Any Stata version from 12 to 15 is ok!
 Venue and timetables The Module will last one week and will be held in the University Residential Centre, Via Frangipane 6, 47032 Bertinoro (FC).
 Participants will be hosted in the Centre guest quarters, (as an exception, in case of reduced availability of rooms in the Centre, they will be accommodated in local hotels).
 Lectures and tutorials will be in English, with the following schedule: Monday to Friday: lectures 9:00-13:00, 15:00-17:00 individual hands-on sessions: 17:00-19:00.
 Saturday: lectures 9:00-13:00.

-Fees and Enrollment Students, PhD students and temporary university staff: 650€ University staff: 800€ Others: 2300€ Fee includes: accommodation (usually in double room) with breakfast and lunch starting from Sunday evening.
-Participants who wish to attend two or three Courses, are allowed the following reduced fees per Module Students, PhD students and temporary university staff: 500€ per Module University staff: 600€ per Module Others: 1750€ per Module Contacts For more information: Antonella Mallus e-mail: info@side-iea.it For administrative issues : Alessandra Picariello phone:+39 0512092637; e-mail: alessandra.picariello@unibo.it For travel and accommodation: Monica Michelacci (mmichelacci@ceub.it), Roberta Partisani (rpartisani@ceub.it) phone: +39 0543.446500
+Fees and Enrollment

+• Students, new graduated students, PhD students and temporary university staff: 690€

+• University staff: 800€

+• Others: 2300€

+Fee includes: accommodation (usually in double room with breakfast and lunch starting from Sunday evening.

+Participants who wish to attend two or three Courses, are allowed the following reduced fees per Course

+- Students, new graduated students, PhD students and temporary university staff: 590€ per Course

+- University staff: 700€ per Course

+• Others: 2000€ per Course

+Application Deadline: April 18th, 2020

+Deadline for Fee Payment is May 16th 2020

+Contacts

+- For more information: Antonella Mallus e-mail: info@side-iea.it

+- For administrative issues : Alessandra Picariello phone: +39 0512092637; e-mail: alessandra.picariello@unibo.it

+- For travel and accommodation: Monica Michelacci (mmichelacci@ceub.it), Roberta Partisani (rpartisani@ceub.it) phone: +39 0543446500